Whang-od: Recognition

 On February 14, 2024, Whang-od received the Presidential Medal of Merit from President Bongbong Marcos.

-On May 1, 2024, Michelle Dee got her arm tattooed by Whang-od with her three dots signature.
-She then playfully “crowned” Whang-od as "beauty queen", while the latter signed Dee’s tattoo-inspired long black gown sketch inspired by Whang-od.
-Dee also gave her a jersey with text “Filipinas 2023” in front, and “MMD” printed in the back.

 Events

 Whang-od was present during Dutdutan Tattoo Expo 2012 held in the Philippines where she had her own booth.
 Whang-od's image is included in an exhibit at the Royal Ontario Museum in Canada.
 The exhibit is entitled Tattoos: Ritual.
 Identity.
 Obsession.
 Art and it was first shown on April 2, 2016.
 Exhibitors chose the photograph from several photos from another exhibit at Musee Du Quai Branly in Paris.
 They did not know about Whang-od until a visitor told them.

 In October 2017, Whang-od together with Palicas and Wigan, her apprentices and grandnieces, went to Metro Manila to show their craftsmanship at the 66th Manila Fame trade show.
 Organizers of the Manila Fame was criticized after a photo that went viral in social media surfaced.

-Television features
+In media

 American anthropologist Lars Krutak visited Kalinga in 2007 and documented Whang-od's tattoo works.
 The episode of Krutak's 10-part series Tattoo Hunter featured on Discovery Channel became the start of presenting the Kalinga culture and Whang-od to a global audience.
 In 2010, she was also featured in i-Witness, a documentary television program of GMA Network, that was documented by Kara David.

 In 2017, Whang-od was featured in the Dayaw series of the NCCA and ABS-CBN News Channel, where her contributions to the country's national identity and heritage were presented by former NCCA Chairman Felipe De Leon Jr. and Senator Loren Legarda.
 Her life story was featured in Wagas, a GMA News TV's drama series in 2017, where Janine Gutierrez portrayed Whang-od.

+In 2025 she was featured in Treasure of the Rice Terraces, a documentary film by Filipino-Canadian filmmaker Kent Donguines.